Nick Bonino: Anaheim Ducks

 Bonino concluded his collegiate career on March 21, 2010, by signing a two-year, entry-level contract with the Anaheim Ducks.
 After signing with Anaheim, he immediately joined the team and replaced Ryan Getzlaf in the lineup to make his NHL debut on March 26, 2010, in a game against the Edmonton Oilers.
 He scored his first career NHL goal in Anaheim's next game against the Dallas Stars; the goal was assisted by Teemu Selänne.
 He finished the year playing in nine games and registering one goal and one assist with six penalty minutes.

 Bonino returned to the Ducks for their 2010 Conditioning Camp prior to the 2010–11 season.
-After attending their training camp, Bonino was re-assigned to the Ducks' American Hockey League (AHL) affiliate, the Syracuse Crunch, to start the season.
+After attending their training camp, Bonino was reassigned to the Ducks' American Hockey League (AHL) affiliate, the Syracuse Crunch, to start the season.
 He began the season strong by tallying two goals and seven assists through his first eight games for Syracuse to lead all rookies in assists and ranked tied for second in scoring.
 His playing efforts were recognised by the coaching staff and he earned his first NHL recall of the season on November 1.
 Upon joining the Ducks, Bonino played on a line with fellow rookie Kyle Palmieri and veteran Todd Marchant.
 However, he soon suffered a foot injury in December following a win over the Boston Bruins and was listed as day-to-day.
-Once he recovered, he played in two more games but was re-assigned to the AHL after he remained pointless.
+Once he recovered, he played in two more games but was reassigned to the AHL after he remained pointless.
 While playing with Palmieri in March, Bonino accumulated four goals and 14 assists for 18 points in his final 14 games.
 He finished the regular season tied for fifth in assists and tied for 11th in scoring while also leading the team in assists and plus/minus.
 As the Ducks qualified for the 2011 Stanley Cup playoffs, Bonino was recalled again and made his post-season debut in Game 2 against the Nashville Predators.
 He played a third-line center role between Matt Beleskey and Brandon McMillan as the Ducks were forced to change their lineup following Bobby Ryan's suspension.
 Once the Ducks were eliminated from playoff contention, Bonino signed a one-year deal to remain with the Ducks on July 15, 2011.